Chris McNally (actor): Personal life

 McNally is the cousin of actor and singer Drew Seeley.

-On June 5, 2022, it was announced via Julie Gonzalo’s Instagram that she and Chris welcomed their first child.
+In 2017, he met actress Julie Gonzalo when they worked together on the TV movie The Sweetest Heart.
+They kept the relationship a relative secret, referring only to their "girlfriend" or "boyfriend" when telling personal stories to the press over the following years, until Gonzalo made a surprise June 2022 announcement on Instagram that the couple had just had their first child together.

 Career

 McNally's film career began with his award-winning portrayal of John Jardine in 2013's John Apple Jack.
 In 2017 he appeared in Freefall.

 Episodic television work includes appearances in The CW's Supernatural and TNT's original series Falling Skies.
 He appeared in several episodes of the NetFlix original series Altered Carbon (2018).
 He became a TV series regular with his portrayal of character Lucas Bouchard starting in early 2019 in the Hallmark Channel's popular series When Calls the Heart.

 In mid-2019, McNally portrayed Cal Dennison in the Lifetime Network TV movie adaptation of VC Andrews' novel, Heaven.

 McNally is an actor and writer.
 He is a member of the Hallmark stable of wholesome talent, with appearances in several holiday productions distributed by Hallmark Movies & Mysteries, such as Hearts of Christmas (2016); Rocky Mountain Christmas (2017); The Sweetest Heart (2018); and A Winter Princess (2019).